OctopusDeploy/blog/blog/2023-09/paved-versus-golden-paths-platform-engineering/index.md

 The first source control system paved this path.
 You'd check out a file, and the system would prevent another developer from changing it until you checked it back in.
 This pattern was the paved path equivalent of the source wall.

 If you use a modern source control system, you'll notice it doesn't work this way.
-That's because something better has replaced the paved path: A golden path.
+That's because something better has replaced the paved path - a golden path.

 ## Golden paths